| Timeline | What is happening physiologically | What you might subjectively notice |

 For brand recommendations and dose-by-dose comparisons across magnesium glycinate products, see our Thorne Magnesium Glycinate review (the clinical-grade pick with NSF Certified for Sport batch testing) or the broader best magnesium glycinate gummies guide if capsules aren’t your preference.

-Last updated: June 26, 2026.
-Clinical evidence current as of the 2025 Nature and Science of Sleep RCT and the 2012 elderly insomnia trial cited above.
+Last updated: July 4, 2026.
+Clinical evidence current as of the 2025 Nature and Science of Sleep bisglycinate RCT (Schuster et al.), the 2012 elderly insomnia trial (Abbasi et al., Journal of Research in Medical Sciences), and the 2021 BMC Complementary Medicine and Therapies meta-analysis (Mah & Pitre) cited above.